 Here are a selection of online resources for learning and general interest.
 Some are general and some provide very specific and sometimes advanced study.
 This will be updated from time to time.
 This is just a selection of courses available.
 There are too many to list them all.

-Coursera is a platform that has (as at February 2017) 24 million participants from 29 countries taking over 2000 online courses from 117 institutions around the world, including several prestigious Universities such as Stanford, Yale, Princeton and the University of Edinburgh (as at March 2015).
-Courses are free.
+Coursera is a platform that has (as at April 2020) 47 million participants from 29 countries taking over 2000 online courses from over 200 institutions around the world, including several prestigious Universities such as Stanford, Yale, Princeton and the University of Edinburgh (as at March 2015).
+There is usually a charge to earn a certificate but most courses can be accessed free.
 These are called Massive Open Online Courses (MOOCs).
 Most provide a certificate but you are not obliged to do the graded quizzes and assignments to earn a certificate.
 You are welcome to just watch the videos (audit the course).
 Courses cover a very wide range of topics from Public Speaking to Quantum Physics.
 Some courses are self-paced but most of them run to a timetable with weekly lectures and quizzes.
 Some run in parallel with the equivalent on-campus course.
 Courses vary from 4 to 10 weeks long and the weekly commitment can vary from 3 to 15 hours per week (if you do the quizzes and assignments).
 You need to create a free personal account to access courses.